woocommerce/wc-api-python/README.rst

         consumer_secret="cs_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
     )

-Setup for the new WP REST API integration:
+Setup for the new WP REST API integration (WooCommerce 2.6 or later):

 .. code-block:: python